Provost Kavita Bala

 About Provost Bala

-As the lead dean of the Cornell AI Initiative, Bala worked toward the creation of minors in AI and AI in Society (to launch in 2025), as well as the establishment of the New York Presbyterian–Cornell Cardiovascular AI Initiative and the Schmidt AI in Science postdoctoral program.
-Bala was also co-chair of a cross-campus task force convened to develop guidelines for generative AI usage in Cornell classes.
+As the lead dean of the Cornell AI Initiative, Bala advanced key academic programs, including the creation of new minors in AI and AI in Society, and helped establish the Schmidt AI in Science postdoctoral program at Cornell.
+She also co-led a university-wide task force that developed guidelines for the responsible use of generative AI in education and learning.

-Bala’s research expertise is in computer vision, artificial intelligence, and computer graphics, and she has made fundamental contributions to these fields, including the recognition of materials, styles, and other object attributes in images, as well as the modeling of complex materials.
-Her work using crowdsourced training data has been influential; she pioneered work on style recognition using deep learning — technology that powered a successful visual search AI startup that Bala co-founded.
+Bala’s research has made fundamental contributions to image understanding, including the recognition of materials, styles, and object attributes; the modeling of complex materials; and the use of crowdsourced training data.
+Her groundbreaking work on style recognition using deep learning led to her co-founding a successful visual search AI startup.

 Bala received a B.Tech. from the Indian Institute of Technology, Bombay, and an M.S. and a Ph.D. in Computer Science from the Massachusetts Institute of Technology.